Genez-io/deployapps-landing-page/content/posts/getting_started_with_django_build_your_first_web_hosted_app_in_10_minutes.md

 ### Step 1: Configure Allowed Hosts

-Add the Genezio domain .genez.io to the ALLOWED_HOSTS list in your settings.py file:
+Add the DeployApps domain .genez.io to the ALLOWED_HOSTS list in your settings.py file:

 ```python
 ALLOWED_HOSTS = [